fredrik-rose/AdventOfCode2023/README.md

 representation, e.g. nodes that are only connected to two other nodes might be possible to collapse to a single node.
 See day 23.

+### Graph Cut

+The Karger's_algorithm can be used to find a minimum cut of a graph.
+Another alternative that I came up with is to flood fill from each node to all other nodes and count the number of times each edge are used.
+The max used edges are probably the min cut, then we can just iteratively remove the most used edges.
+It is however probably not guaranteed to always find the actual min cut.
+NetworkX is a Python library that can be used to process graphs.
+See day 25.

 ### Maze Compression

 It is possible to represent mazes as graphs where each node represents an intersection and the